Do you need a building permit for a deck project?

 All permits need a final approval inspection to be complete.

-Step 6: Schedule an inspection, get inspection results and make corrections
+Step 6: Schedule an inspection, check inspection results and make corrections

 Contact residential inspectors about your permit inspections